AdobeDocs/primetime.pt-BR/help/digital-rights-management/cloud-quick-start/custom-auth-ent/workflow-summary/policy-workflow.md

 }
 ```

-A seguinte resposta é esperada do endpoint BEES:
+A seguinte resposta é esperada do ponto de extremidade BEES:

 ```
 {